TarsCloud/Tars/CLA.md

 Tencent defines the legal status of the contributed code in a *Contributor License Agreement* (CLA).

-Only original source code from CLA signatories can be accepted into xxxx.
+Only original source code from CLA signatories can be accepted into TARS.

 ------